Delphi Archaeological Museum: Rooms 9 & 10

 The objects in these two rooms come from the Temple of Athena Pronaia.
 Among them stand out sculptures from the Treasury of the Massaliots and the Doric Treasury.
 Two acroteria in the form of running female figures have been attributed to the temple of Athena.
 Architectural members on the north wall of the room such as simae, gutters in the form of lion-head and acroteria in the form of anthemia, as well as parts of Nike acroteria belong also to various buildings of the sanctuary, date to the late archaic and classical periods and preserve traces of their initial colours.

-In the middle of the room there are free-standing cases, in which are displayed three bronze figurines, namely a Corinthian figurine of a man playing the double flute (460–450 BC), two naked athletes dated to the same period and coming from an Attic workshop, and a magnificent bronze incense-burner in the form of a "peplophoros", a female figure holding above her head a cauldron for burning the incense.
+In the middle of the room there are free-standing cases, in which are displayed three bronze figurines, namely a Corinthian figurine of a man playing the double flute (460–450 BCE), two naked athletes dated to the same period and coming from an Attic workshop, and a magnificent bronze incense-burner in the form of a "peplophoros", a female figure holding above her head a cauldron for burning the incense.
 All three figurines were found in the pit of the Sacred Way along with the chryselephantine statues and several other finds.